If you are a fan of Mexican food, then you've probably had carnitas before. This dish comes from the Spanish word for "little meats."

 Be sure to check on the meat occasionally while cooking and add more water if necessary.

 Once it's finished cooking, remove the pork from the Dutch oven and shred it with a fork.

 Serve immediately with warmed tortillas, salsa, and lime wedges.

 You can also make this Mexican pork dish in a slow cooker, pressure cooker, or instant pot.

 American audiences often do not know the difference between carnitas and other similar dishes.
 Here is a primer on some well-known dishes and how they compare to carnitas.

-Unlike pork-based carnitas, barbacoa is made with beef cheeks that are slow-cooked in a pit until tender.
+Unlike pork-based carnitas, barbacoa is made with beef cheek meat that are slow-cooked in a pit until tender.
 Originating in the Caribbean, the name of this dish provides the root of our current word, "barbecue" .

-Both meals can be done in a slow cooker, and barbacoa is often made with adobo seasoning, which is fairly similar to carnitas seasoning.
+Both meals can be done in a slow cooker, and barbacoa is a type of meat often made with adobo seasoning, which is fairly similar to carnitas seasoning.